 Satisfaction data from completers are collected through EPP and INDOE teacher surveys.

 Graduation rates are calculated and reported by the EPP.

-In alignment with the college's goal to provide access to affordable programs without students incurring significant debt, the EPP does not participate in U.S. Department of Education (USDE) Title IV federal loan programs.
+In alignment with the college’s goal to provide access to affordable programs without students incurring significant debt, the EPP does not participate in U.S. Department of Education (USDE) Title IV federal loan programs.
 Therefore, the EPP does not receive 3-year student cohort default rates from the USDE.
-Additional information is available of the ACE website at Affordable Education Without Relying on Title IV Funding and Student Right to Know.
+Additional information is available on the ACE website at Affordable Education Without Relying on Title IV Funding and Student Right to Know.